Juggling Talk Requirements

 Venue

 The two most vital ingredients are that people can see and people can hear.
 It is essential that everyone can see my hands while I juggle, and therefore they need to see me from the waist up.
 In a large, flat hall this will not be the case unless I am on a stage, which then separates me from the audience and reduces the interaction.
-It also makes it almost impossible to site the OHP suitably.
-(See the next point: Technical)
+If the audience is large then the ideal is to have a raked lecture theatre or similar.
+A small raised platform, maybe 30cm to 50cm in an otherwise flat hall will also work.

 I don't need an exceptionally high ceiling, just as long as I can't touch it without jumping.
 That means that an eight foot ceiling is high enough.